Redouble Efforts To Protect Imperiled Planet For Current, Future Generations: UN Experts - UrduPoint

 The resolution marked the culmination of decades of efforts by civil society organizations, including youth groups, national human rights institutions and indigenous peoples.

-Kaye and Orellana, together with fellow Special Rapporteurs Francisco Cali Tzay and Ian Fry - encouraged the states to encourage the UN General Assembly to consider recognizing the right to a clean, healthy and sustainable environment at its earliest convenience, just as the UN Human Rights Council had done.
+Kaye and Orellana, together with fellow Special Rapporteurs Francisco Cali Tzay and Ian Fry - encouraged States to encourage the UN General Assembly to consider recognizing the right to a clean, healthy and sustainable environment at its earliest convenience, just as the UN Human Rights Council had done.